 Red Flag #5: Lack of Transparency About Fees

-One of the most significant red flags is a lack of clear and upfront communication about fees.
+One of the most significant financial advisor red flags is a lack of clear and upfront communication about fees.
 Financial advisors can charge fees in various ways, including fee-only, commission-based, or a combination of both.
 It’s essential to fully understand how your advisor is compensated.

 Red Flag #6: Poor Communication